lorenzulrich/Sitegeist.LostInTranslation/README.md

 ### Compare and update translations

-The lost in translation package contains two prototypes that visualize differences between the current and the `default` translation.
+The package contains two prototypes that visualize differences between the current and the `default` translation.

 To show the information in the backend you can render the `Sitegeist.LostInTranslation:Collection.TranslationInformation` adjacent to a ContentCollection.